 - 5. How can a lawyer help?

 A catastrophic injury is one in which someone suffers permanent or long-term pain or loss of the use or function of a limb or organ.
-Examples of catastrophic injuries include:
+Types of catastrophic injuries include:

 - Spinal cord injuries;